About....My Story

 That was great fun, but we missed being around kids.
 So, we decided to return to Asia to teach young children again.

 We got jobs teaching at a private kindergarten in Beijing.
+I created a program based on the latest research in infant language acquisition.
 Within a year, I was promoted to vice principal.

 Weeks later, I was recruited from a pool of creative international educators to serve as the private English tutor for the family of Jack Ma, founder of Alibaba, in Hangzhou.

-Me teaching the Lucky Baby program I created based on the latest research in infant language acquisition, Beijing, 2011.
+Me teaching the Lucky Baby program I created -Beijing, 2011.

 During an epidemic there, I got chikungunya, a mosquito-borne virus that causes severe joint pain

 I developed an excruciating related autoimmune condition similar to rheumatoid arthritis.
 It came with a terrible prognosis of a shortened life due to progressive joint and organ failure.
-I skipped the chemo-drugs-for-life prescription and did a full immersion in natural healing methods.
+I skipped the chemo-drugs-for-life prescription and created my own healing protocol using natural methods.

 Within two years, I became completely symptom-free and healthy without ever taking medication.